sPyOpenSource/jcore/README.md

 You can find pre-built ISO files for this kernel at [this repository](https://github.com/davidcallanan/os-series-isos).

-Considering supporting this work via [my Patreon page](http://patreon.com/codepulse).
+Considering supporting this work via [Patreon](http://patreon.com/codepulse).

 ## Prerequisites